 Currently, students in underrepresented groups graduate at substantially lower rates than do non-URM students.
 Our goal is to eliminate the gap by 2015.
 Actions include:

-Annual diversity & inclusive excellence reports have recently been integrated in the new Program Review, Evaluation, and Planning (PREP) cycle.
-As this process progresses, the success of departmental strategies to eliminate asymmetries in course-level and program-level outcomes will be tracked, monitored and shared campus-wide.
+Monitor and communicate the success of departmental strategies to eliminate asymmetries in course-level and program-level outcomes.

-Establish a working group Diversity and Inclusive Student Success Collaborative (DISSCo) to support cross-unit coordination amongst the many units that serve under-represented students.

-Generate a comprehensive campus-wide action plan that collates all campus efforts focused on diversity and inclusive student success, as well as a working group charged with coordinating and monitoring the progress on these initiatives.
+Generate a comprehensive campus-wide action plan that collates all campus efforts focused on diversity and inclusive student success, the progress on which will be coordinated and monitored by the Diversity and Inclusive Student Success Collaborative (DISSCo).

 Provide focused resources to support the needs of under-represented student populations.